 Associate Professor, School of Integrative Plant Science Plant Breeding and Genetics Section Horticulture Section

-Michael is a vegetable breeder that serves grower needs through improving disease and insect resistance as well as flavor in agroecologically based production systems.
+Michael is a vegetable breeder who serves grower and consumer needs through improving flavor, and resilience in ecologically based production systems.

-My focus is on the chemistry that underlies and mediates plant adaptation to the biotic environment with the consideration that humans are a part of this biotic environment that has co-evolved with plants.
-These studies take place with pepper, squash, cucumber, melon, watermelon, and snap peas with whichever tool is appropriate to the question be it genomics, genetics, molecular biology, field trials or analytical chemistry.
-The resulting germplasm and knowledge is shared with global partners that are dealing with the same issues in their diverse regions.
+My focus is on the genomics and chemistry that underlies and mediates plant adaptation to the biotic environment with the consideration that humans are a part of this biotic environment that has co-evolved with plants.
+These studies take place with pepper, squash, cucumber, watermelon, pumpkin, peas and beans with whichever tool is appropriate to the question be it genomics, genetics, molecular biology, on-farm trials or analytical chemistry.
+The resulting germplasm and knowledge is shared with the local and global communities.

 Outreach and Extension Focus